 Dogs have also been reclassified as Canis lupus familiar is, by the Smithsonian Institute (Wayne, R.K.
 “What is a Wolfdog?” www.fiu.edu/~milesk/Genetics.htm), placing it in the same species as the grey wolf, Canis lupus.
 The dog is, by all scientific standards, anatomy and evolutionary history, a domesticated wolf (Feldhamer, G.A.
 1999.
 Mammology: Adaptation, Diversity, and Ecology.
 McGraw-Hill. pg 472.).
-Those who insist dogs did not descend from the grey wolf and are carnivorous, must disprove the litany of scientific evidence that concludes wolves are the ancestors of dogs.
-And, as we have already established, the wolf is a carnivore.
+Those who insist dogs did not descend from the grey wolf and are carnivorous, must disprove the litany of scientific evidence that concludes the grey wolf is the ancestor of dogs.
+As we have already established, the wolf is a carnivore.
 Since a dog’s internal physiology does not differ from a wolf, dogs have the same physiological and nutritional needs as those carnivorous predators, which, remember, “need to ingest all the major parts of their herbivorous prey, except the plants in the digestive system” to “grow and maintain their own bodies” (Mech, L.D.
 2003.
 Wolves: Behavior, Ecology, and Conservation.).
 The next myth will discuss a dog’s “changed needs” to cooked food more fully.